 Save The Date & Participate!

 - Join us to celebrate Juneteenth for our Jerusalema Challenge!
-We’ll be at the NAACP’s celebration in Marietta Square (Marietta, GA) on June 18th from 10am-7pm!
+We’ll be at the Centennial Olympic Park in Atlanta, Georgia on June 16th!
 Stop by to dance the Jerusalema with us at 1pm.

 Get a 18 karat gold-plated necklace of Africa! $5 raffles for this necklace!
 Drawing is July 10th @ 9pm on Facebook LIVE!
 Proceeds help to furnish the Children’s Section of the Before Slavery Museum.Please put your email address in the note.
 We will email your personal raffle tickets to you.
 And notify winners by email too!